zama-ai/concrete-ml/docs/README.md

 This example shows the typical flow of a Concrete-ML model:

 - The model is trained on unencrypted (plaintext) data using scikit-learn.
 As FHE operates over integers, Concrete-ML quantizes the model to use only integers during inference.
 - The quantized model is compiled to a FHE equivalent.
-Under the hood, the model is first converted to a Concrete-Numpy program, then compiled.
+Under the hood, the model is first converted to a Concrete-Python program, then compiled.
 - Inference can then be done on encrypted data.
 The above example shows encrypted inference in the model-development phase.
 Alternatively, during [deployment](getting-started/cloud.md) in a client/server setting, the data is encrypted by the client, processed securely by the server, and then decrypted by the client.

 ## Current limitations